white-lab/protocols/protocols/western_blot.md

     * Make sure to spin down all samples at 13,400 rpm for 15 minutes in the cold room to clear out any lipid debris.
     * Keep all samples on ice when not actively in use.
-2. Aliquot 25 - 50 μg of sample in 30 μL.
-Add 7.5 μL of 4X loading buffer to
+2. Aliquot 25 - 50 μg of sample in up to 25 μL.
+Add 4X loading buffer and 1:10
-   sample.
+   stock DTT to sample.
 3. Boil samples at 70 °C for 10 minutes on a heat block.
 4. Load equal amounts of protein into each well of a SDS-PAGE gel.
     * Make sure to remove insulating tape from bottom of gel.